auth0/docs/articles/connections/calling-an-external-idp-api.md

 ### Option 2: Use webtasks

-If you don't already have a backend server, and you don't want to set up one, then you can leverage serverless technology, using webtasks.
+If you don't have a backend server, and you don't want to set up one, then you can leverage serverless technology, using webtasks.

 Webtasks are the Auth0 way to create HTTP endpoints with Node.js and access them from anywhere.
 It's a way to safely execute server-side logic, when you do not have a backend.
 They come with a command line tool and an editor.
 For more information refer to [the webtask.io documentation](https://webtask.io/).